Kong/docs.konghq.com/app/konnect/dev-portal/publish.md

     {:.note}
     >**Note**: You can also visit the default URL for your Developer Portal at `https://<org-name>.us.portal.konghq.com/`

-The Developer Portal is accessible by a default URL.
-For instructions on customizing the URL of your Developer Portal, please see our [Customization Reference](/konnect/dev-portal/customization/custom/).
+The Dev Portal is accessible by a default URL.
+For instructions on customizing the URL of your Dev Portal, see our [Customization Reference](/konnect/dev-portal/customization/custom/).

 ## Enable or disable public access for a Dev Portal {#access}